Día De Los Muertos

 SOMArts Curatorial Residency Program

-The SOMArts Curatorial Residency Program is a unique opportunity for emerging artists and curators to execute their bold vision for our Main Gallery space.
-The support provided by the Curatorial Residency enables artists to continue their professional development, form new creative partnerships, and engage community residents through programming that serves the mission of SOMArts.
+The SOMArts Curatorial Residency Program is a unique opportunity for emerging artists and curators to execute their bold vision for SOMArts’ Main Gallery space.
+The support provided by the Curatorial Residency enables artists to continue their professional development, form new creative partnerships, and engage diverse communities through programming that serves SOMArts’ mission.

 Artists and curators selected for the program receive project grants up to $5,000, exhibition space in the SOMArts Main Gallery, installation, technical and event production support, and community engagement and public relations support from SOMArts’ experienced staff.
 Three residencies are awarded each season and are designed to support emerging and mid‐career artists, as well as artists exploring new and challenging ideas.
-This 9-month incubator has supported a wide range of artists, curators and cultural communities ranging from The Third Muslim (curated by Zulfikar Ali Bhutto and Yas Ahmed, 2018), Visions into Infinite Archives (Black Salt Collective, 2016), WorkMORE! #6 (Mica Sigourney, 2014) to Mourning & Scars: 20 Years After The War (Roxana Leiva, 2013).
-Learn more about upcoming Curatorial Residency exhibitions and events.
+This 9-month incubator has supported a wide range of artists, curators and cultural communities ranging from The Third Muslim (curated by Zulfikar Ali Bhutto and Yas Ahmed, 2018), Visions into Infinite Archives (curated by Black Salt Collective, 2016), WorkMORE! #6 (curated by Mica Sigourney, 2014) to Mourning & Scars: 20 Years After The War (curated by Roxana Leiva, 2013).
+Learn more about the SOMArts Curatorial Residency here.